Ofcom Price Comparison Accreditation

 Q3.
 What does accreditation mean to consumers?

-Consumers will be able to contact companies accredited under the Scheme and feel assured that the information comparing the prices of fixed line, mobile, broadband and digital television, or bundles of these services meets minimum criteria that should generate accurate, comprehensive, up to date and accessible price information.
+Consumers will be able to contact companies accredited under the Scheme and feel assured that the information comparing the prices of fixed line, mobile, broadband and television, or bundles of these services meets minimum criteria that should generate accurate, transparent, comprehensive, up to date and accessible price information.

 Only the method of calculating and presenting such prices, the price comparison calculator, is accredited under the Scheme.
 The accreditation does not extend to other activities of the company.
 For example Ofcom does not endorse any other non-price information including research reports, best buy guides or consumer forums that are provided along with the company's price comparison information.